PauPau2024/ARGenie_Automation_IOS_Testing/README.md

 ---

-Let me know if you need further clarifications or additional details in the documentation! // Give me al the headets
+Let me know if you need further clarifications or additional details in the documentation!